 If image is created in a different location, when you select Map Removable Disk, the created image is not available for selection in the drop-down menu.
 Click Browse to specify the image.

-- Read only option will be grayed out in ehtml5 based JAVA removable media. - Floppy emulation is not supported in ehtml5 plugin. - 4.
+- NOTE: Floppy emulation is not supported in ehtml5 plugin. - 4.
 Select Read-only to map writable devices as read-only.

 For CD/DVD devices, this option is enabled by default and you cannot disable it.